Two Patek Philippe Complications Watches. Both have Black Leather Straps. One Luxury Timepiece has Black Dial, the other has White Dial.

 •

-• Perpetual Calendar Luxury Watch with 18K White Gold 41 mm Case, Silver Dial, Fixed Bezel, and Black Leather Strap Displayed on a C-ring.Perpetual Calendar Luxury Watch with 18K White Gold 41 mm Case, Silver Dial, Fixed Bezel, and Black Leather Strap Displayed on a C-ring.
+Perpetual Calendar Luxury Watch with 18K White Gold 41 mm Case, Silver Dial, Fixed Bezel, and Green Leather Strap Displayed on a C-ring.Perpetual Calendar Luxury Watch with 18K White Gold 41 mm Case, Silver Dial, Fixed Bezel, and Green Leather Strap Displayed on a C-ring.

 Patek Philippe Complications, Reference #5270G